-Taking the Pill continuously means that you will take one active pill (containing the female hormones estrogen and progesterone) every day without a break.
+Taking the Pill continuously means that you will take one active pill (containing the female hormones estrogen and progestin) every day without a break.
 This will help keep the lining of your uterus very thin.
 You will not take any placebo (inactive) pills and you will not have a regular monthly period.
 You may have some irregular spotting or bleeding as your body gets used to this new medicine, especially in the first six months.

 - To take the oral contraceptive pill, follow the instructions on the package.
 Your GYN team will also explain how to use your pill pack.
 You will be told to start taking the oral contraceptive pill on a Sunday, on the first day of your menstrual period, or on the day of your appointment with your gynecologist.